 Our chickens are processed at a USDA facility.
 Similar to purchasing a whole chicken at the store, they are cleaned and ready for roasting.
 The whole chickens come complete with the neck and the giblets are removed.
 Chicken parts come vacuum sealed in the quantities shown in the product descriptions.
 All poultry products are uncooked, frozen, and vacuum-sealed.

 All meat is frozen and shipped in appropriate cold storage packaging.
-Depending on your order and weather conditions, your package may also include dry ice or food-grade gel packs.
-We ship via UPS 1-2 Day delivery services.
+Depending on your order and weather conditions, your package will likely also include dry ice.
+We ship via UPS or Fed-Ex delivery services.
 In addition, we only ship on Monday and Tuesday to avoid possible weekend delays.

-Shipping costs and cold storage packaging for 1-2 day delivery service are included in the price of each of our whole chicken packages.
-Add on items such as feet, livers, and hearts are shipped for free as long as they are included with one of our whole chicken packages.
+Shipping costs and cold storage packaging for delivery service are included in the price of each of our whole chicken packages.
+Add-on items such as feet, livers, and hearts are shipped for free as long as they are included with one of our whole chicken packages.
 Otherwise, shipping costs will be calculated during checkout.
+Delivery is always free on orders over $135.

 We are able to ship our Lectin-Light Chicken within the US lower 48.
 This includes all of the continental US states (except AK and HI).
 If you have experienced difficulty placing your order online, please give us a call and we can assist you over the phone.

 Absolutely!
 In fact, we'll even give you a discount if you are able to pick up your order.
-We are happy to pass on the savings of freezing, storing, packaging, and shipping.
-To qualify for the pickup discount, you agree to pick up your order from our farm in Midlothian, TX within 2 days of processing.
-Here are the steps...
+We are happy to pass on the savings of storing, packaging, and shipping.
+To qualify for this special pricing, you must pick up your order from our farm in Midlothian, TX.
+Just select "On-Farm Pickup" as your delivery method and the discount is automatically reflected in the price of your chicken.
+Please contact us prior to coming to schedule an appointment.

 Chicken sold under the trademark Lectin-Light Chicken™ meets the following criteria.